The important stuff:

 Erica Steinhagen is a theater actor and voice teacher based in Ithaca, NY.
 She is as much of a city mouse as a country mouse, and has spent many years either living in, or commuting to NYC.
 It is truly her beloved second home.
-Erica’s recent performing credits include White Rabbit Red Rabbit with the Cherry Theatre Company, Stage Kiss (SHE) at the Cider Mill Playhouse, The Best of Kathy and Mo with the Civic Ensemble (with whom she also did Wider than the Sky, and Antigone), and Quartmermaine’s Terms with the Homecoming Players.
+Erica’s recent performing credits include What Happens Next (Bella), The Snow Queen (title role), and White Rabbit Red Rabbit with the Cherry Theatre Company, Hand to God (Margery) at the Kitchen Theatre Company, Stage Kiss (SHE) at the Cider Mill Playhouse, The Best of Kathy and Mo with the Civic Ensemble (with whom she also did Wider than the Sky, and Antigone), and Quartmermaine’s Terms with the Homecoming Players.

-Erica premiered her one-woman cabaret Imagine My Surprise at the Hangar Theatre in 2012.
+Erica premiered her one-woman cabaret Imagine My Surprise at the Hangar Theatre in 2012 and then reworked and revamped it for new audiences in 2017 at the Firehouse Stage in Binghamton, NY, and again for the Cherry Arts audiences in Ithaca.
 In NYC, she had the honor of being a part of the The Metropolis Opera Company’s world premiere electronica opera One Hot Kitchen.
-Favorite theatre credits include Dana in the world premiere of Ever So Humble by Tim Pinckney at the Hangar Theatre Company (truly, a life-changing, and deeply humbling experience); Melissa in the world premiere of The Drunken City by Adam Bock at the Kitchen Theatre Company; and The Unfortunates, a one-woman play by prolific and award-winning playwright Aoise Stratford, featuring Erica portraying 18 characters.
+Favorite theatre credits include Dana in the world premiere of Ever So Humble by Tim Pinckney at the Hangar Theatre Company (truly, a life-changing, and deeply humbling experience); Ludmilla in Polly Pen's stunning opera Bed and Sofa; Melissa in the world premiere of The Drunken City by Adam Bock at the Kitchen Theatre Company; and The Unfortunates, a one-woman play by prolific and award-winning playwright Aoise Stratford, featuring Erica portraying 18 characters.

 Additional delightful theatrical experiences include Precious Nonsense (Josephine); Bed No Breakfast (Chance); Tony and the Soprano (Frances, a role written expressly for Erica); Dario Fo’s We Won’t Pay!
 We Won’t Pay!
 (Margherita); Nora (Christine Linde); The Servant of Two Masters (Smeraldina); The Sound of Music (Sister Margaretta); Cats (Jellylorum); Beauty and the Beast (Mrs. Potts); an 8-person version of My Fair Lady; The Drowsy Chaperone (Saucy Maid, Lady reporter, etc.); and several Gilbert and Sullivan and operatic ingenues.